 Where are we as a human race in terms of our development?
 What do we value?
 What levels of consciousness do we mainly operate from?
-To answer these questions, at least in some general way, I have analyzed the results of half a million Personal Values Assessments.
+To answer these questions, at least in some general way, I have analysed the results of just over one million Personal Values Assessments.

-The top ten values of this group of half a million people are shown in the diagram below, along with the number of people who chose each value as one of their ten most important values.
+The top ten values of this group are shown in the diagram below.
 This diagram is a visual representation of the Seven Levels of Consciousness Model.
-Each shaded dot represents one of the top ten values--the values listed alongside the diagram.
-The level of consciousness is indicated in brackets.

-It is interesting to note that four of the top five values are located at the Relationships level (Level 2) and all the other values are located at the Internal Cohesion level (Level 5) except continuous learning, which is located at the Transformation level.
+It is interesting to note that four of the top five values are located at the Relationships level (Level 2) and all the other values are located at the Self-expression level (Level 5) except continuous learning, which is located at the Transformation level.

-After downloading the data for the half a million people, I fed the top ten values back into the Personal Values Assessment as if they were a single individual.
-Here is the report..
+After downloading the data for a million people, I fed the top ten values back into the Personal Values Assessment as if they were a single individual.
+Here is the report.

-From the values you selected it is clear that you are a person for whom meaning is important.
+From the values you selected, you are a person for whom meaning is important.
 You have a strong set of moral standards which are important in how you treat others and how you wish to be treated.

 Your values show: